insen/blog/_posts/2017-09-27-DevOps-Making-A-Start.md

 title: "DevOps - Getting off the blocks."
 author: "Author"
 comments: true
-tags : [DevOps, Automation, Strategy, Azure]
+tags : [DevOps, Azure, Automation, Strategy]
 ---

 DevOps is everywhere these days.
 As it should be, yes.
 Yet that doesn't take anything away from the fact that DevOps is a difficult concept to understand and implement.
 The principles are fair and easy enough to grasp, but then the *where to begin* question comes in, and that is a very difficult question for something as nebulous as DevOps.